 The union needs to fund its continuing work chasing residuals, processing and mailing out cheques, fighting for performers to be included in relief programs and negotiating terms for new ways to work during this crisis.

-All payments to Performers are still due per the IPA.
+Production offices continue to process payroll.
+EP Canada and Cast and Crew are working.
+All payments to Performers are due per the IPA.

 Check your inbox and the Coronavirus Updates page regularly.